GulayBenguUlukaya/BiNGS-Bulk-RNA-seq-pipeline/README.md

 Make a directory for your project and cd into it through terminal.
 Then run the git clone line (shown above) and answer prompts through terminal.

-✋ Option 2: VSCode Desktop App: Recommendation and demo for starting out and running A1
+✋ Option 2: VSCode Desktop App - Recommendation and demo for starting out and running A1

 Start a screen session and submit an interactive job request: